 The principal activity of Environmental Justice Australia during the financial year was providing environmental and planning law services to the community, promoting and developing educational programs for the community in connection with environmental and planning law matters, and promoting and encouraging environmental laws and policies for the conservation, protection and enhancement of the natural or cultural environment.

 Operating results

-The surplus for the year amounted to \$2,431,785 (2022: \$465,101).
+The deficit for the year amounted to \$311,620 (2023: surplus \$2,431,785).